 - Can I travel outside the U.S. while I am on OPT?

 - What if my OPT EAD is lost or stolen and I need to apply for the replacement card?

-Optional Practical Training (OPT) is defined by U.S. Citizenship and Immigration Services (USCIS) as a practical work experience for students in valid F1 visa status that is directly related to your field of study and is intended to enhance and supplement the formal, classroom education.
+Optional Practical Training (OPT) is defined by U.S. Citizenship and Immigration Services (USCIS) as a practical work experience for students in valid F1 visa status that is directly related to your degree program and is intended to enhance and supplement the formal, classroom education.
 OPT can be authorized during or after completion of studies including:

 1) Pre-completion during official school vacation periods - full-time or part-time employment

 2) Pre-completion while school is in session – limited to part-time (20 hours per week or less) employment only

 3) After completion of studies also called post-completion OPT - must be full-time

 How does a student show that employment is directly related to his or her degree program?

 The student should maintain evidence for each job documenting the position held, proof of the duration of that position, the job title, contact information for the student's supervisor or manager, and a description of the work.
 If it is not clear from the job description that the work is related to the student's degree, the student should obtain a letter from his or her supervisor stating how the student's degree is related to the work performed.

 Standard OPT: F-1 students are allowed an aggregate period of 12 months of full-time OPT for each degree level (Bachelors, Masters, Doctorate).
 You may use portions of your 12-month OPT during studies or vacations or you wait and use the entire 12 months after graduation.
 Pre-completion part-time OPT accrues at a rate of 50% (example: 6 months of pre-completion part-time OPT is counted as 3 months toward the total 12 months you are allowed.
 So if you did 6 months of part-time pre-completion OPT, you would have 9 months of OPT remaining for use after completion of your degree.)